-There's plenty of interest for the intermediate and advanced musician.
+In addition to workshops geared toward beginners and non-musicians, there's plenty of interest for the intermediate and advanced musician.
 Folk College participants return year after year and many are teachers and performers in their own right.
 Whether you explore a new genre, take home a new concept, or jam with an erhu, musicians of all levels will discover many gems at Folk College.

 Culminating the weekend’s activities is the Student Bands Concert.
 You’ll choose from an eclectic list of options and be coached by a professional musician in that genre.
 Or if you're attending Folk College with your own band, you can request to be coached together.
 Most participants agree that the Student Band experience is what makes Folk College unique, and certainly an audience of your peers is one of the most appreciative you'll ever have!

 Each evening features a staff concert followed by staff-led jam sessions that many people have said are the best jams they've attend all year.
 Saturday after the concert, there’s a contradance with an open band.
 And the finale on Sunday is the Student Bands Concert – so you’ll go home with a warm, fuzzy feeling.

 So go ahead and browse these pages and be sure to check us out on Facebook.
 You'll get a sense of how people feel about Folk College, and you'll understand why they keep coming back.
 We hope you'll join us!

 Mark your calendar for: